Venison Wild

 A huge grin spread out across his face.
 “Don't miss a fucking trick this one,” he said, taking his kit out his back pocket and handing it me.
 “Hash is behind the rizlas... and don't take the fucking piss!”

-I took the Gary's kit, fondling the Rizlas to make sure the hash was really there.
+I took Lee's kit, fondling the Rizlas to make sure the hash was really there.
 It was.
 I closed the door and watched in the wing mirror as the boys headed across the gravel courtyard, made their way to the right of the house and then disappeared.
-I sat in silence for a moment, the whole of Britain black and wet and deadly silent around me.
-How I'd ever see anyone in this until it was too late I didn't know, but I was dog and so dog I was.
+Alone in the dark I felt half terrified, the whole of Britain black and wet and deadly silent around me.
+How in such blackness I'd ever see anyone before it was too late I didn't know, but I was dog; so dog I was.

-I was sitting in the front seat, the small cabin light on, crumbling a good pinch of hash into the head of a joint that was sitting up on the dash when I heard the sound of breaking glass.
-I stopped what I was doing and squinted hard into the wing mirror.
-Another little pop rang out and a thin piece of glass shattered on the ground and tinkled like one of those Chinese wind chimes.
-I continued with my joint, one eye on the wing mirror.
-That's when I saw it, to my horror, a light flitting about high up in one of the attic windows.
-At first I wondered if it was the boys already in the house and up top, but no, it was too quick.
-The last shard of falling glass had barely stopped singing.
+In the front of the van, crumbling a good pinch of hash into the head of a joint that was perched up on the dashboard, I heard the sound of breaking glass.
+I stopped what I was doing and concentrated on the noises outside.
+Another little pop rang out and a thin piece of glass shattered on the ground and tinkled like a Chinese wind chime.
+I continued on with my joint, one eye on the wing mirror all the while.
+And that's when I saw it, to my horror, a dim light flitting about high up in one of the attic windows.
+At first I wondered if it was the boys already in the house and up top, but no, it was too quick - the last shard of falling glass had barely stopped singing out.
 I jumped out the van and sprinted off in pursuit of my friends.
-When I arrived around the back Lee was sidled right up tight against the door with a strained look on his face, his hand the other side trying desperately to locate the door latch to release it.
+When I arrived around the back Lee was sidled right up tight against the backdoor with a strained look on his face, his hand the other side trying desperately to locate the door latch and release it.

 “There's someone inside,” I hissed, “There's a light upstairs!”